mz0121coder/mz0121coder/README.md

 ### Hi there, I'm Mohammad 👋

 - 💻 I’m a full stack developer based in the UK.
 I have a background in Economics & equity trading.
-- 🔭 I love coding challenges and team projects, especially those involving React.
+- 🔭 My biggest technical strengths are React, JavaScript and CSS.
-- 🌱 I’m currently learning databases (SQL and noSQL).
+- 🌱 I’m currently learning React Native.

 ### 🤝 Connect with me: